Skip to main content

 Formal (Over $75K)

-These are standard Florida court filing fees.
+These are Florida court filing fees.
 Total costs include attorney fees, court costs, and other expenses which can add thousands to your total.

 Florida Probate Fees by Type